 While I'm a big fan of working from home (and have done so for over two decades), Bisceglia has a point.
 While an accountant, for example, can easily work from home, creatives find it easier to bounce ideas around in person rather than through Zoom.

 Most CEOs who dislike remote working are arm-twisting their employees to start commuting.
 That's dumb.
-A better approach is to create an office environment that people prefer over their home offices.
+A better approach for a return to the office plan is to create an office environment that people prefer over their home offices.
 Here's how:

 1. Give them private offices.